Renita1206/Forensics-DBMS/ReadMe.md

 ## Project Outline
 - UI interface allowing for CRUD operations
 - Run predefined queries and see output
-- CMD to run SQL commands if user so requires it
+- UI also allows users to run their own SQL commands